 Sour cherry season as a chance for student summer job: the case of Fruktana

-June and July are traditionally the busiest months for Fruktana, a fruit and vegetable processing company from the village of Argulica near Shtip in Municipality of Karbinci.
+June and July are traditionally the busiest months for Fruktana, a fruit and vegetable processing company from the village of Argulica near Shtip.
 Known as the sour cherry season, this is the time when Fruktana sources fresh sour cherries from more than 50 local growers.
-After processing, they then sell the pitted and frozen sour cherries in EU and other European countries, Russia, Canada and New Zealand.
-Besides frozen products, the company’s big portion of the sales portfolio goes to cherries in alcohol (used for cherry chocolates), pasteurized cherries in tins as well as sour cherry in light syrup in glass jars.
+After processing, Fruktana sell the pitted and frozen sour cherries in the EU and other European countries, Russia, Canada, and New Zealand.
+Besides frozen products, the company’s sales portfolio offers other processed cherries products such as cheeries in alcohol (used for cherry chocolates), pasteurized cherries in tins, and sour cherry syrup.
 Traditionally, this is also the period when Fruktana’s processing facilities are filled with young people – high school and university students from the Shtip surroundings, who decide to spend part of their summer school break as seasonal workers.

 Similarly to European and global trends in the decline of (seasonal) agri workers, the challenge is present to Macedonian agribusinesses, too.
 In the search for seasonal workers, 10 years ago Fruktana started recruiting young people from the region to fill the gap.

 “Since the sour cherry processing season overlaps with the school and uni summer break, we started sharing summer job ads in secondary schools and universities in Shtip.
 We have been having around 100-120 university or high school students joining every year for a month.
 Young seasonal workers are a significant helping hand in the busiest 30 days of the year.
 For them, this is an invaluable early work experience and a chance to earn some extra income.
 So, basically it is a win-win situation.” explains Goran Mitev, sales manager of Fruktana.